Vitamins

 • Eating smooth, cool foods such as gelatin, ice cream, and ice pops.

-• Gargling with saltwater (for older kids).
-Ask your child’s healthcare provider for directions.
+• Gargling with saltwater (for older children).
+Ask your child’s doctor for directions.

-• Sucking on throat drops or hard candies (for older kids).
+• Sucking on throat drops or hard candies (for older children).

 Tonsillitis may also need a hospital stay if enlarged tonsils are blocking the airways.
-In some children with recurrent tonsillitis, the healthcare provider may advise that your child have their tonsils removed (tonsillectomy).
-Your child's provider will likely want you to see an ear, nose, and throat specialist (ENT or otolaryngologist).
+In some children with tonsillitis that comes back (recurrent), the doctor may advise that your child have their tonsils removed (tonsillectomy).
+Your child's doctor will likely want your child to see an ear, nose, and throat specialist (ENT or otolaryngologist).

-How can I help prevent pharyngitis and tonsillitis in my child?
+How can you help prevent pharyngitis and tonsillitis in your child?

-To help keep your child from getting ill:
+To help prevent your child from getting ill:

 • Have them practice good hand hygiene.